HabitatFramework/UserGuide/glossary/glossary.rst

 .. glossary::

+	Accept
+		Accept the proposed outstanding Ordnance Survey MasterMap update for the current INCID.
+Once accepted, the update will be 'Pending' and must then be applied.
+See :ref:`review_osmm_window` for more information.

 	Apply
 		Commits any changes made by the user to all of the features for the current INCID in the active feature when in the main window.
 See :ref:`main_window` for more details.